Reinhold Baer: Biography

 The rapid development of lattice theory in the mid-thirties suggested that projective geometry should be viewed as a special kind of lattice, the lattice of all subspaces of a vector space...
 [Linear Algebra and Projective Geometry (1952)] is an account of the representation of vector spaces over division rings, of projectivities by semi-linear transformations and of dualities by semi-bilinear forms.

+Baer's most important work, however, was in group theory, including on the extension problem for groups, finiteness conditions, soluble and nilpotent groups.

-He died of heart failure on 22 October in 1979.
+He died of heart failure on 22 October, 1979, in Zürich, Switzerland.

 In 2016 the Reinhold Baer Prize for the best Ph.D. thesis in group theory was set up in his honour.